megmuni/IVDBM-ABM/README.md

 # IVDBM-ABM
-[ONGOING] This is the IVD biomaterial ABM of stem cell-seeded alginate hydrogel, written in C++.
+This is the IVD biomaterial ABM of stem cell-seeded alginate hydrogel, written in C++. **Work in progress!**